abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 title:  "Context Map"
 date:   2021-09-17
 comments_id : "6"
 description: "Context Map is the important part of Domain Driven Design.
 It demonstrates the integration points and the flow of data between Bounded Contexts.
-Bounded contexts are not independent.
+Bounded Contexts are not independent.
 In fact, a system cannot exist without the interaction between its components."
 ---

 ![](/assets/images/article-image-15.jpg)

 *Context Map* is the important part of *Domain Driven Design*.
-It demonstrates the integration points and the flow of data between *Bounded Context*s. *Bounded context*s are not independent.
+It demonstrates the integration points and the flow of data between *Bounded Context*s. *Bounded Context*s are not independent.
 In fact, a system cannot exist without the interaction between its components.
 In this article I will describe the *Context Map*.

 A *Context Map* defines a relationship between two *Bounded Context*.
 The relationship is influenced by the present state of the domain, technical and organizational concerns.